aws-samples/Amazon-EKS-pod-logs-to-CloudTrail-Lake/README.md

-# Blog Post: cloudops-1529 - How to automate application log ingestion from Amazon EKS on Fargate into AWS CloudTrail Lake
+# How to automate application log ingestion from Amazon EKS on Fargate into AWS CloudTrail Lake

 Customers often look for options to capture and centralized storage of application logs from [Amazon Elastic Kubernetes Service on
 Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html)